scando1993/thingsboard.github.io/docs/user-guide/troubleshooting.md

             </div>
             <div>
                 <a href="http://stackoverflow.com/questions/tagged/thingsboard">Stack Overflow</a>
-                <p>The ThingsBoard team will also monitor posts tagged thingsboard.
+                <p>The Pacificsoft team will also monitor posts tagged Pacificsoft.
 If there aren’t any existing questions that help, please ask a new one!</p>
             </div>
         </div>
     </main>
 </section>

-If your problem isn't answered by any of the guides above, feel free to contact ThingsBoard team.
+If your problem isn't answered by any of the guides above, feel free to contact Pacificsoft team.

 <a class="button" href="/docs/contact-us/">Contact us</a>